KarimAlMaghribi/Regress/docs/sharepoint-automation-defaults.md

 - `ingest`: Controls automatic job creation for folders arriving in the **Anlagen** tab.
 - `processing`: Controls automatic pipeline starts for completed uploads that appear in the **Verarbeitung** tab.

-Each scope stores whether it is enabled along with optional identifiers that are required when the scope is active.
+Each scope stores whether it is enabled along with the identifiers that are required when the scope is active.
+The ingest scope only records the tenant responsible for uploads, whereas the processing scope keeps the pipeline identifier that should be triggered once uploads are ready.
 The configuration lives in the `sharepoint_automation_defaults` table and integrates with the existing folder automation table through the `managed_by_default` flag.

 ## API Endpoints